clairelittle/psd2022-comparing-utility-risk/README.md

 ## Code - Utility and Risk metrics

 The code for this project was written using a mixture of R and python.
-The [code](code) folder contains code for the metrics used to analyse the data.
+The [code](code) folder contains code for the generation of the data samples, and the metrics used to analyse the data.
 That is, the utility metrics:
 - Ratio of Counts (ROC) univariate
 - Ratio of Counts (ROC) for bivariate cross-tabulations
 - Confidence Interval Overlap (CIO)